oracle/node-oracledb/doc/api.md

 optionally use the [Easy Connect](#easyconnect) syntax to connect to Oracle Autonomous Database.

-The mapping from an cloud `tnsnames.ora` entry to an Easy Connect Plus string
+The mapping from a cloud `tnsnames.ora` entry to an Easy Connect Plus string
 is:

 ```